caseydavenport/cube-tools/drafts/2023-10-21/REPORT.md

   Fall of the Thran in the same turn, swinging me with a dozen 5/3s.

 In each of these matchups, my deck seemed like it was doing well and had a good chance of winning, up until a certain point in the late-game where the opoonent managed to claw back at the final moment.
 So, nothing especially dire, but this flavor of midrange might need some tuning.
+Specifically, better removal options and ways to increase aggression.

 There was also a WUG land sacrifice deck built around [[Titania, Protector of Argoth]], [[Knight of the Reliquary]], and [[Fall of the Thran]].
 This felt more of a control deck with a multi-card finisher.
 In the aggro matchup, it was on the back foot the whole game but had sufficient answers to the threats